-- 66. The Chief Finance Officer is authorised to take action on behalf of the Council as set out below subject to any conditions or limitations shown: - 67.
+- 68. The Chief Finance Officer is authorised to take action on behalf of the Council as set out below subject to any conditions or limitations shown: - 69.
 Borrowing and Investment, including - a.
-Carrying out borrowing of funds on the Council's behalf in accordance with the Council's strategy. - b.
-Management of the Council's investment of funds not required for immediate use in accordance with the Council's Strategy and Treasury Management Practices. - 68.
-Financial Approvals: to decide whether or not to give any approval required under these instructions or Regulations. - 69.
+Carrying out borrowing of funds on the Council's behalf in accordance with the instructions of the Council; - b.
+Management of the Council's investment of funds not required for immediate use in accordance with the directions of Cabinet and Council. - 70.
+Financial Approvals: to decide whether or not to give any approval required under these instructions or Regulations. - 71.
 Mortgage Interest Rates: to fix interest rates for the purposes of Part XIV Housing Act 1985.

-- 70. Benefit fraud investigation: authorising individual officers under Section 110A Social Security Administration Act 1992: - a.
-Section 109B and C: power to require information and rights of entry; - b.
-Section 111: offence of dishonest representation for obtaining benefit; - c.
+- 72. Benefit fraud investigation: authorising individual officers under Section 110A Social Security Administration Act 1992: - a.
+Section 109B: power to require information and rights of entry; - b.
+Section 111A: offence of dishonest representation for obtaining benefit; - c.
 Section 112: offence of making a false representation for obtaining benefit; - d.
-Section 115A: administrative penalties as alternative to prosecution. - 71.
-Authorising individual officers under Section 110A Social Security Administration Act 1992 to exercise any of the powers set out in Section 109(B) (Power to require information) and 109C (Powers of entry) is delegated to the Chief Finance Officer only. - 72.
+Section 115A: administrative penalties as alternative to prosecution. - 73.
+Authorising individual officers under Section 110A Social Security Administration Act 1992 to exercise any of the powers set out in Section 109(B) (Power to require information) and 109C (Powers of entry) is delegated to the Director of Corporate Resources and Chief Finance Officer only. - 74.
 In relation to the delegations set out above it is intended to delegate the Council's functions fully to the Chief Finance Officer and his/her nominees as set out in paragraphs 10 to 16 above.